Mirella Freni: Personal life

-In 1978, after Freni's marriage to Magiera had ended in divorce, she married Nicolai Ghiaurov, one of the leading operatic basses of the post-war period.
+Freni's marriage to Leone Magiera in 1955 resulted in their daughter Micaela but ended in divorce in 1978.
+She then married Nicolai Ghiaurov, one of the leading operatic basses of the post-war period.
 Together they helped to establish the Centro Universale del Bel Canto in Vignola, where they began giving master classes in 2002.
 After Ghiaurov's death in 2004, Freni continued their work of preserving the bel canto tradition, teaching young singers from around the world.
 Freni's daughter, Micaela Magiera, wrote a biographical work by the name of The Girl Under the Piano, which centers on her parents and their friendship with Pavarotti.
 (Note: "Among the recognitions received, Micaela Magiera won the award of the criticism at the literary contest "Milano International" and she was also a finalist for the Carver Award.")

 Freni died on 9 February 2020 at her home in Modena.
 According to her manager, she died "after a long degenerative illness and a series of strokes".
 She left her sister, Marta Fregni, her daughter and two grandchildren.
 On 12 February, her coffin was moved from the funeral home to the Teatro Comunale Modena for public tribute and then transferred in a procession to Modena Cathedral, where the funeral took place.
 The Italian Tribune of Detroit eulogized her life and career:

 [Freni was] an exemplary operatic prima donna for nearly 50 years, she was known for her beguiling stage presence and quiet charisma.
-She first won international acclaim in 1963, singing the role of Mimì in the Franco Zeffirelli production of Puccini's "La Bohème" at La Scala in Milan.
+She first won international acclaim in 1963, singing the role of Mimì in the Franco Zeffirelli production of Puccini's La Bohème at La Scala in Milan.
 In later years, Ms. Freni enjoyed teaching at the University of Bologna and also established a separate center for the study of singing in the town of Vignola.